-Like the airline industry, traditional servers contribute to an astonishing 3% of global carbon emissions.
-China's data centers use the equivalent power Australia consumes in one year.
+Like the airline industry, traditional servers contribute an astonishing 3% of global carbon emissions.
+China's data centres use the equivalent power Australia consumes in one year.

-Driven to do more with less, and by a deep concern regarding the impact of E-Waste and carbon emissions, Kauricone curates the best in innovative technology to build powerful, compact, eco-friendly servers - minus the fancy case
+Driven to do more with less, and by a deep concern regarding the impact to E-Wast and carbon emissions, Kauricone curates the best in innovative technology to build powerful, compact, eco-friendly servers - minus the fancy case

-So much so that at end-of-life Kauricone closes the loop, our servers are returnable for redeployment rather than landfill.
+So much so that at end-of-life Kauricone closes the loop, our servers are returnable for redeployment rather than landfill

 About the Name

 On polination the cone breaks into thousands of small winged seeds.
 In the right conditions the seed germinates and over hundreds of years will grow into the majestic Kauri Tree.

-Mike likens the Kauri to his servers, in small things there is great strength.
+Mike Likens the Kauri to his servers, in small things there is great strength.